fmartineze/M365Scripts/M365_ONEDRIVE_USAGE_REPORT/README.md

 ## PURPOSE:

-   This Script allows you to analyze the space used in the users onedrive, in several tenants..
+   This Script allows you to analyze and report the space used in the users onedrive, in several tenants..

 ## SYNTASIX: